 When no one is sitting in the front passenger's seat, or a child or small adult is riding there, the indicator should not come on and the beeper should not sound.
 If the indicator comes on or the beeper sounds when the driver's seat belt is latched and there is no front seat passenger and no items on the front seat, something may be interfering with the monitoring system.
 Look for and remove:

-- Any items under the front passenger's seat. - Any objects hanging on the seat or in the seat-back pocket. - Any objects, such as a folded-down back seat, that is touching the rear of the seat-back.
+- Any items under the front passenger's seat. - Any object(s) hanging on the seat or in the seat-back pocket. - Any object(s) touching the rear of the seat-back.